Understanding World or Predicting Future? A Comprehensive Survey of World Models: Implicit Representation of the External World

 \subsection{World Knowledge Learned by Models}

 After pretraining on large-scale web text and books~\cite{touvron2023llama, chatgpt}, large language models attain extensive knowledge about the real world and common sense relevant to daily life.
 This embedded knowledge is considered crucial for their remarkable ability to generalize and perform effectively in real-world tasks.
 For instance, researchers leverage the common sense of large language models for task planning~\cite{zhao2024large}, robot control~\cite{huang2022inner}, and image understanding~\cite{liu2024visual}.
 Furthermore, Li et al.\cite{li2024geometryconceptssparseautoencoder} discover brain-like structures of world knowledge embedded in the high-dimensional vectors that represent the universe of concepts in large language models.
+Also, Li et al.\cite{li2024vision} demonstrate that language models partially converge towards representations isomorphic to those of vision models.
+Building upon this extensive knowledge of human daily life~\cite{myung2024blend}, LLMs have been successfully applied in real-world scenarios.
+For example, by leveraging this prior knowledge to provide semantic information for everyday human activities, they have proven effective in domains such as local life services~\cite{lan2025benchmarking, lan2025open}.

 Unlike common sense and general knowledge, we focus on world knowledge within large language models from the perspective of a world model.
 As shown in Figure~\ref{fig:worldknowledge}, based on objects and spatial scope, the world knowledge in the large language models can be categorized into three parts: 1) knowledge of the global physical world; 2) knowledge of the local physical world; and 3) knowledge of human society.
+We summarize recent works in Table~\ref{tbl:world}.